sponticelli/Ludo-USpring/Documentation/USpring-Architecture-Overview.md

 3. **Use Clamping When Needed**: Enable clamping for values with defined ranges (e.g., 0-1 for alpha).
 4. **Consider Update Timing**: Use `Update` for most visual elements, `FixedUpdate` for physics-related springs, and `LateUpdate` for camera or follow behaviors.
 5. **Use Events Sparingly**: Only enable events when you need to respond to spring state changes.

-## Conclusion

-USpring provides a powerful and flexible system for creating natural, physically-based animations in Unity.
-By understanding its architecture and following best practices, you can create responsive and organic animations for a wide range of use cases.